Prepare to put your experience in the best light in your search for a teaching placement.

 —Stephen Rood, North Thurston High School Principal

-As of Monday, August 3, 2015, our long-standing placement files system will retire.
+As of August 3, 2015, our long-standing placement files system has been retired.
 All placement files will be archived but accessible if needed.
-New placement files will not be opened after August 3, 2015.
+New placement files will not be opened.

 All letters of recommendation requested by you from cooperating teachers, student teaching supervisors, and faculty members should be sent directly to you rather than to Placement File Services.
 Encourage your recommenders to save an electronic copy that they can provide to school districts directly if needed.